elaforge/karya/doc/examples.md

 These are traditional pieces I have transcribed.
 They are notated in their own scale, using Balinese solfege, even though, as far as I know, it's not usually applied to the gender wayang scale.
-The scale has two intonations, pangumbang and pangisep.
+The scale has two intonations, pengumbang and pengisep.
 Each instrument uses its own intonation, which gives a beating effect on unison notes.

 The notation has a fair amount of randomization, with alternate realizations of